zahrahosseini/angularContacts/README.md

-an address book implemented by AngularJs. it's been forked from @zahrahosseini's repository. i'm gonna develop this app as a hobby.
+an address book implemented by AngularJs. it's been forked from @zahrahosseini's repository. i'm gonna develop this app.